Quality Control of Plywood

 Each plywood plant has resident quality control personnel to help ensure that the finished panel will meet the requirements stipulated in the manufacturing standards.

 Veneer thickness, moisture control for veneer drying, panel grading, and glue bonding are examples of stages of manufacture that are connuously monitored in quality control.
 The vast majority of all construction/industrial grade plywood is manufactured under a quality system that includes auditing and control of in-plant procedures.
 These products are typically identified by a certification surface mark.
-This mark signifies that the plywood has been subject to an accredited third party quality assurance program, which entails continual monitoring of inner ply grade, surface ply grade, panel thickness, panel dimensions, panel marking, workmanship, and glue bond strength to ensure that the plywood will meet or exceed the requirements of the applicable manufacturing standard Other softwood/hardwood plywood plants may also employ voluntary quality auditing by independent certification agencies to ensure conformance to applicable requirements.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our article infringes on your rights and interests, please email us in time and we will delete it at the first time.
+This mark signifies that the plywood has been subject to an accredited third party quality assurance program, which entails continual monitoring of inner ply grade, surface ply grade, panel thickness, panel dimensions, panel marking, workmanship, and glue bond strength to ensure that the plywood will meet or exceed the requirements of the applicable manufacturing standard Other softwood/hardwood plywood plants may also employ voluntary quality auditing by independent certification agencies to ensure conformance to applicable requirements.如无特殊说明，文章均为本站原创，转载请注明出处。If there are no special instructions, the articles are original, if you want to use or reproduce, please indicate the original source www.plywoodinspection.com,If you find that our articles infringe on your copyrights and interests, please email us at email@example.com in time and we will delete it at the first time.